scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 density ratio, i.e., :math:`E_s/N_0` or :math:`E_b/N_0`.
 This allows
 full BEP curves to be generated using just a single ensemble of ISI patterns.
-The calculation of :math:`N_0`, taking into account the fact that the total noise power is split between real/imagninary (or in digital communictions theory notation inphase/quadrature) parts is given by
+The calculation of :math:`N_0`, taking into account the fact that the total noise power is split between real/imaginary (or in digital communications theory notation inphase/quadrature) parts is given by

 .. math::
    :label: N0calc